Understanding Nootropics: What Are They?

 Popular Nootropics for Gaming and Their Benefits

-• L-Theanine (focus + relaxation): often paired with caffeine to smooth arousal → fewer jitters; helpful as brain fog supplements support.
+L-Theanine (focus + relaxation): often paired with caffeine to smooth arousal; helpful as a brain fog supplement.

 How to Safely Use Nootropic Supplements for Gaming

-• Dosing: Follow the label; more ≠ better.
+Dosing: Follow the label; more does not always mean better.
 Evaluate over 2–3 weeks.

-• Medical guidance: On prescriptions or managing a condition?
+Medical guidance: On prescriptions or managing a condition?
 Talk with your clinician.
-For context on stimulant tradeoffs, see The Global Ban on Adderall.
+For context on stimulant tradeoffs.

 The Science Behind Nootropics: What Research Says